 3. A rethink of race prep

-Athletes spend their entire careers training and perfecting their dream race week schedule, with years of trial and error to find the perfect pre-race routine that will set them up for success.
+Athletes spend their entire careers training and perfecting their dream race week schedule.
+Years of trial and error help them to find the perfect pre-race routine that will set them up for success.

 4. It’s all in the mind

 It’s not all just about the physical toll.
 Many riders will tell you that one of the key factors of being successful in downhill racing is your mental state and preventing burnout.
 In the same way that riders watch back POV runs to see where they can improve on the track the next day, riders will also make time to reflect on previous races in order to learn and improve from them.
 Each winning or losing moment is an opportunity to learn from that all feeds into riders finding their perfect pre-race schedule.